Skip to main content

 Load Order

-When you download a new ReShade preset or make your own, sometimes things don't look like you'd expect.
-That might be because of your shader load order.
+When you download a new ReShade preset or make your own, sometimes things don't always look like you'd expect them to.
+This is typically due to what is known as a load order.

 Managing Load Order in ReShade

-To change a shader's position in the load order, you can drag and drop shaders in the shader list within ReShade's Home tab.
-Simply click and hold on a shader name, then drag it to the desired position.
-The shader will be processed in its new position the next time ReShade renders a frame.
+In order to change a shader's position in the load order, you can drag and drop shaders in the shader list within ReShade's Home tab.

 Example 1: MXAO & PTVL Fog

-But you've hit a problem.
-You can see a strange effect where it looks like the shadows are bleeding through the fog.
-It looks wrong somehow.
+But, we've hit a problem.
+Here, we can see a strange artifact where it looks like the object shadowing are bleeding through the fog.

-You can fix this just by dragging and dropping MXAO so it's earlier in the list than volumetric fog.
-In other words, by changing their load order.
+We can fix this just by dragging and dropping MXAO so it's earlier in the shader load order than PTVL.

 General Rules for Shader Categories